Animate your Python Graphs with Pillow

 Let us animate this graph to see the sequence location by location and understand the difference between the two solutions.

-The final result would be like this animated gif above, where you can follow the sequence of locations visited for two different algorithms.
+The final result would be like this animated GIF above, where you can follow the sequence of locations visited for two different algorithms.

 Let’s start by generating the frames.